sighack/sighack.github.io/_posts/2018-06-24-flood-fill-art-using-random-walks.md

 Here's a quick summary of my approach to creating this kind of flood-fill art using random walks.
-First, we sprinkly one or more "seed" points around the canvas, give them an initial color, and add them to a list of points to be processed.
+First, we sprinkle one or more "seed" points around the canvas, give them an initial color, and add them to a list of points to be processed.
 Then, every iteration, a point is randomly picked from this list, it's uncolored neighbors are colored with a slightly mutated color, and those points are then subsequently added to the list.
 Eventually, all points are colored and the list becomes empty, at which point we stop.
-In my implementation, instead of coloring individual pixels, I draw tiny lines from the "seed" pixel to its neighbors, allowing me to scale up my images to arbitrary resolutions.
+In my implementation, instead of coloring individual pixels, I draw tiny lines from the "seed" pixel to its neighbors, with the appropriate stroke color.
+This allows me to scale up my images to arbitrary resolutions.

 The approach is surprisingly flexible and serves as a good demonstration of the kinds of explorations I like to do.